timdressler/mne_workshop_oldenburg/README.md

 Please make sure you do the following steps before the first hands-on session:

 0. You will need to have an up-to-date version of MNE-Python installed on your machine (you need a *full install* with all dependencies, **not** "MNE-Python with core functionalities only").
 See instructions at: https://mne.tools/stable/install/index.html.
 You can either use the standalone installer or install via `conda`.
 This will also automatically install Python and other necessary packages to your computer.
-1. To check your installation, please look at the (very short!) notebook [Check your installation](installation_check/0-Installation_check.ipynb).
-See below if you need a reminder how to start it.
+1. To check your installation, please look at the (very short!)
+Jupyter notebook [Check your installation](installation_check/0-Installation_check.ipynb).
+See below if you need an exaplanation or a reminder how to start the notebook.
 2. Download the data.
 You can do this with a notebook in the same folder: [Download data](installation_check/1-Download_data.ipynb).
-3. Before the workshop, the notebooks for the workshop will be added.
+3. Before the workshop, extra notebooks for the workshop will be added.
 Please also download these.

 ### Start a Jupyter notebook